Maismaus/Maismaus.github.io/content/posts/workingasamendixdeveloper.md

 ---

 *This blogpost reflects my personal beliefs only.
-A first version of this article was already published during my time at Finaps.
+It was not written in conjunction with Mendix or my previous employer [Finaps](https://www.finaps.nl/).
+A first version of this article was already published during my time there.
 This updated article reflects my latest thoughts on the subject.*